Welcome to the Twickenham & District Model Railway Club.

 An unusual footbridge exisits at West Brompton; it has a double stairway in the same direction from the overhead walkway to the platforms.
 The walkway connects to the ticket office and to the adjacent West London line station.
 Brass sections have been utilised for the construction, supplemented by custom brass etchings for the fine stairway balustrades.

-Thre is a lot more to do on this layout, For more information and pictures, please visit the layout page Here
+There is a lot more to do on this layout, For more information and pictures, please visit the layout page, Here

 Club Facebook Page